DarioDeMaio/team_management/readme.md

 ## Features

-- **User Management**: Register, login, and manage users with different roles (e.g., developer, project manager).
+- **User Management**: Create and manage users with different roles (e.g., developer, project manager).
 - **Project Management**: Create, update, and delete projects.
 Assign multiple users to a project.
 - **Task Assignment**: Create and assign tasks to specific team members within a project.
 Each task includes a description, status, due date, and assigned user.
 - **Task Comments**: Add, view, and manage comments on specific tasks for collaboration and updates.